uhenGit/register-page/README.md

-<h2>For starting the app in development mode:<br> clone this repository, change directory to /register<br >and run in terminal window:</h2>
+<h3>For starting the app in development mode:</h3><br> clone this repository, change directory to /register and run in terminal window:

 ### `npm install`